superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 # Evaluating Retrieval Augmented Generation using RAGAS

 In our [first article](https://superlinked.com/vectorhub/articles/evaluating-retrieval-augmented-generation-framework), we introduced RAG evaluation and its challenges, proposed an evaluation framework, and provided an overview of the various tools and approaches you can use to evaluate your RAG application.
-In this **second** of three articles (one a month), **we leverage the knowledge and concepts we built in part one to walk you through our first RAG evaluation framework, [RAGAS](https://docs.ragas.io/)**, which is based on Es et al.'s [introductory paper](https://arxiv.org/pdf/2309.15217).
-RAGAS aims to provide useful and actionable metrics but relies on as little annotated data as possible, making it cheaper and faster than using LLMs to evaluate your RAG pipeline.
+In this **second** of three articles (one a month), **we leverage the knowledge and concepts we introduced in the first article, to walk you through our a RAG evaluation framework, [RAGAS](https://docs.ragas.io/)**, which is based on Es et al.'s [introductory paper](https://arxiv.org/pdf/2309.15217).
+RAGAS aims to provide useful and actionable metrics but relies on as little annotated data as possible, making it a cheaper and faster way of evaluating your RAG pipeline than using LLMs.

 To set up our RAGAS evaluation framework, we apply a concept we discussed in the [first article](https://superlinked.com/vectorhub/articles/evaluating-retrieval-augmented-generation-framework) - ground truth.
 Some ground truth data - a golden set - is needed for evaluating our RAG pipeline's generated responses.
 It provides a meaningful context for our evaluation metrics.
 Our first step, therefore, in setting up RAGAS is creating an evaluation dataset, complete with questions, answers, and ground-truth data that takes account of relevant context.
 Next, we'll look more closely at evaluation metrics, indicating which ones make sense for specific use cases, and how to interpret them.
 Finally, we'll look at how to use our evaluation dataset to assess our chosen metrics.